weseek/growi/README.md

-For more info, see [Developers Guide](https://github.com/weseek/growi/wiki/Developers-Guide) on Wiki.
+For more info, see [Developers Guide](https://docs.growi.org/dev/) on docs.growi.org.

 Environment Variables